prosenjit07/MelodyMack.github.io/README.md

-# Music Player
+# MelodyMack

-A music player built with **HTMLAudioElement** API and custom design.
+A music player built by Prosenjit Chandra Biswas.
+All songs are my favorite and most of the time I lisen.
+### Music is power

-## Project Specifications
+## Project Details

 + Custom UI
-+ Song cover and other details are displayed
++ Song cover, Singer name display
-+ Play and Pause
++ Play, Pause and next
 + Switch between songs